the updAIt - 02.28.26

 Agent architecture = The blueprint for how your AI setup runs.
 Which models do which jobs?
 How much can each one spend?
 What happens when one finishes and needs to hand off to another?
 Good architecture means your AI does more, wastes less, and stays inside your budget.
 Bad architecture means it burns through money doing things the slow expensive way when a cheaper tool would've worked fine.

 But there's a second tier that none of those rules apply to.
+Remember when I said, "This is important as long as the budget is a factor you're managing."

 The US Military is not budgeting for tokens.
 That gap between what they can run and what you can afford gets wider every single month.

-While the rest of the world figures out efficiency, the top-tier players run unlimited agents, around the clock, processing information at a scale nothing else can match.
+While the rest of the world figures out efficiency, the top-tier players run unlimited agents around the clock, processing information at a scale nothing else can match.
 And here's where it gets uncomfortable for anyone running a business.

 Companies like Google, Anthropic, OpenAI, and Meta will eventually be able to enter any market where their AI is now capable of doing the core work.
 They have the models.
 They have the infrastructure.
 They have no meaningful token constraints.
-The businesses most at risk are the ones whose entire value comes from doing something that AI can now do — information retrieval, first drafts, workflow management, rule-based analysis, contract review, threat monitoring, customer service, basic research.
+The businesses most at risk are the ones whose entire value comes from doing something that AI can now do — information retrieval, first drafts, workflow management, rule-based analysis, contract review, threat monitoring, customer service, and basic research.

 This isn't that different from what Walmart did to small businesses.
 Walmart didn't make a better product.
 They just had the scale to operate at a cost that local stores couldn't survive against.
 The handful of companies sitting on top of AI infrastructure can eventually deploy that same logic across nearly any knowledge-work industry — entering markets at a cost and speed that most standalone businesses simply cannot compete with.

 The businesses that survive this won't necessarily be the ones using the most AI.
-They'll be the ones that have something AI can't replicate — deep relationships, specific expertise, trust built over years, or the judgment to know when not to use it.
+They'll be the ones that have something AI can't replicate — deep relationships, trust built over years, or the judgment to know when not to use it.

 Walmart didn't make a better product.
 They just had the scale to operate at a cost nobody else could match.
 The top AI companies are building the same advantage across every knowledge-work industry at once.